ni/measurement-plugin-python/docs/README.md

 1. Install `poetry`.
 Refer to <https://python-poetry.org/docs/#installation> for information on installing poetry.

-2. Open a command prompt, change the working directory to the directory of the example measurement you want to work with.
+2. Open a command prompt, and change the working directory to the directory of the example measurement you want to work with.

     ``` cmd
     cd <path_of_example_measurement>